Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to Alzheimer's disease: Application

 \subsection{Discussion}

-The methodological approach here introduced is an important addition to current neuroimaging methods.
-In fact, these are mostly based on cortical thickness analyses on pre-specified parcellations to reduce the dimension of the cortical thickness maps, which unavoidably constrains the final results to the specific choice of the parcellation.
-Moreover, such models usually discard the morphological information of the cerebral cortex, which we have shown could lead to misleading results.
-Our approach aims to overcome both limitations.

-As mentioned, our analysis identified the typical AD thickness pattern.
-Several studies that focus on identifying AD-vulnerable areas include the regions found in our analysis \parencite[see, e.g., ][]{Bondareff1989,Dickerson2009,Sabuncu2011}.
+The results in Figure~\ref{fig:results} identify the typical AD thickness signature.
+Several studies that focus on identifying AD-vulnerable areas include the regions found in our analysis \parencite[see, e.g., ][]{bondareff1989neurofibrillary,dickerson2009cortical,sabuncu2011dynamics}.
 However, there is some variability in the estimated regions.
-For instance, \textcite{Sabuncu2011} used a dynamic model and found strongest changes in the inferior parietal regions and the posterior cingulate.
-It should be noted that these studies typically rely on massive univariate analyses (between the cortical thickness at each vertex, or each parcel, and the diagnostic label) and show the resulting p-value maps.
-They are therefore taking a feature-centric perspective on the problem (the features here being the thickness at each location).
-It is not clear how these findings would generalize to the prediction problem on previously unobserved data \parencite{Li2020d}.
-In contrast, we formulate the problem as a linear classification problem, which is tested against an unobserved test set, yet yielding interpretable classification rules thanks to a linear regularized approach.
+For instance, \textcite{sabuncu2011dynamics} used a dynamic model and found strongest changes in the inferior parietal regions and the posterior cingulate.
+It should be noted that these studies typically consist of massive univariate analyses between the cortical thickness at each vertex, or each parcel, and the diagnostic label.
+They are therefore taking a feature-centric perspective on the problem.
+It is not clear how these findings would generalize to out-of-sample data \parencite{li2020statistical}.